Submissions to Novel Fair 2025 are now closed. All applicants will find out the outcome of their submission in December 2024.

 Success Stories

+Please note Novel Fair does not guarantee that first-time novelists will secure a publishing deal.
+However, there have been success stories.
 This competition has been a life changing opportunity for writers across the island of Ireland and worldwide, with Novel Fair winners going on to win or be nominated for the Rooney Prize, Costa First Novel Award, Irish Book Awards, Carnegie Award, Kate O’Brien Award, Great Reads Ireland Award, The Kerry Group Irish Novel of the Year Award, Arthur C. Clarke Award, The Yoto Carnegie medal, Christopher Ewart-Biggs Memorial Prize for Literature, Comedy Women in Print Award, and many others.
-Since its inception in 2011, 33 Novel Fair winners have gone on to publish their debut novels as a result of Novel Fair.
+Since its inception in 2011, 37 winners have found a home for their debut novels as a result of Novel Fair.

 There have been a huge number of success stories since the Novel Fair has been established, including: